kubestash/docs/docs/guides/kubedump/clusterResourcesBackup/index.md

 **Verify Backup:**

 When `BackupSession` is created, KubeStash operator creates `Snapshot` for each `Repository` listed in the respective session of the `BackupConfiguration`.
-Since we have only specified one repository in the session, at this moment we should have one `Snapshot`.
+Since we have only specified only one repository in the session, at this moment we should have one `Snapshot`.

 Run the following command to check the respective `Snapshot`,